-The approach undertaken for the Review and Verification Audit of the CCP Primary Zone: YEMS Scope Site Compound - Greenaway Street, Bulleen comprised:
+The approach undertaken for the Review and Verification Audit of the CCP YEMS Greenaway St comprised:

-- First version of the document submitted to the IEA: - Review of the document considering whether those Project contract requirements addressed in the document had been addressed adequately, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs; and. - Undertake a cross-check of the document against the Project contract requirements to identify conditions that had: either not been addressed; or were not considered to have been adequately addressed within the document. - Subsequent versions of the document submitted to the IEA: - Review of the document considering whether findings/comments from the previous IEA review and Project contract requirements had been addressed adequately in the latest version of the document, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs. - Review of Revision G (onwards) of the document to confirm that the content of the document with respect to the Greenaway Street Construction Compound remains materially unchanged from the Greenaway Street Construction Compound content presented within Revision F of the document, which was previously subject to IEA verification, and to consider whether any new content adequately addresses Project contract requirements. - Findings arising from review of each revision of the document were represented as comments provided directly onto the PDF copy of the document (refer to Section 4 and Appendix A). - Findings/comments arising from review of each revision of the document were subsequently returned to CPB to be addressed accordingly.
-The IEA's findings/comments were transcribed into a 'comments and response' spreadsheet by CPB. - Provision of this report, including the Verification Statement, once the findings/comments were considered by the IEA to have been adequately addressed by CPB.
+- First version of the document submitted to the IEA: - Review of the document considering whether those Project contract requirements addressed in the document had been addressed adequately, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs; and, - Undertake a cross-check of the document against the Project contract requirements to identify conditions that had: either not been addressed; or were not considered to have been adequately addressed within the document. - Subsequent versions of the document submitted to the IEA: - Review of the document considering whether findings/comments from the previous IEA review and Project contract requirements had been addressed adequately in the latest version of the document, including taking into account technical adequacy and effectiveness of actions proposed to comply with the EMF and EPRs. - Findings arising from review of each revision of the document were represented as comments provided directly into a Comments Review Sheet (refer to Section 4 and Appendix A). - Findings/comments arising from review of each revision of the document were subsequently returned to CPB to be addressed accordingly. - Provision of this report, including the Verification Statement, once the findings/comments were considered by the IEA to have been adequately addressed by CPB.

-Details of the CCP Primary Zone: YEMS Scope Site Compound - Greenaway Street, Bulleen (formerly known as the CCP Primary Zone: YEMS Scope Site Compound up to and including Revision F) revisions subject to the Review and Verification Audit are provided in Table 3.1.
+Details of the CCP YEMS Greenaway St revisions subject to this Review and Verification Audit are provided in Table 3.1.

-Table 3.1: CCP Primary Zone: YEMS Scope Site Compound - Greenaway Street, Bulleen revisions subject to IEA Review and Verification Audit
+Table 3.1: CCP YEMS Greenaway St revisions subject to this IEA Review and Verification Audit